tgjrio/spotify-pipeline-setup/ReadMe.md

 * At the top right, find and check a box that says: `Include Google-provided role grants`.
 * You should see a principal account ending with ***dataform.iam.gserviceaccount.com***.
 Click the edit button on the right to make changes on access.
 * Under the dropdown named `Role` search for `"BigQuery Admin"`, select this role and click save.
 This will give Dataforms service account permission to run jobs in Big Query.
-    * [Check this link](https://cloud.google.com/iam/docs/overview) to learn more about IAM roles in GCP

 **After the GCP setup, you're ready to start your Spotify pipeline!**